 Cutting Dementia Risk

-Last month, the World Health Organization (WHO), came out with its first recommendations on ways to delay or slow the onset of dementia.
+In 2019, the World Health Organization (WHO), came out with its first recommendations on ways to delay or slow the onset of dementia.
 It recognized that while there is no cure for dementia, there are things that can be done proactively to stem this rapidly growing public health problem (dementia affects around 50 million people worldwide with nearly 10 million new cases every year).

 After extensive research and collaboration with international experts the WHO guidelines, “Risk reduction of cognitive decline and dementia,” were released.
 They include: